ilDug/php-utils/README.md

 # php-utils

-set of classes of utilities for backend PHP api
+Classes and utilities for backend PHP api.